Covid-19 coronavirus: Warehouse Group explains NZX mishap, cancels dividend

 On Tuesday, following the company's announcement to the stock exchange, Paul Stocks, deputy chief executive of MBIE, told media during a press conference that the Government had not provided The Warehouse with an exemption of trade to operate during its mandatory lockdown to control the spread of Covid-19.

-The group could not face a fine of up to $500,000 for the hasty market announcement if it is found to have breached the NZX's continuous disclosure rules.
+The group could now face a fine of up to $500,000 for the hasty market announcement if it is found to have breached the NZX's continuous disclosure rules.

 The Warehouse reported an almost 20 per cent drop in its first-half net profit to $29.2 million.
 Excluding ongoing internal transformation costs, the underlying result was up 16.7 per cent in the 26 weeks to January 31.
 It is unsure how the outbreak will affect trade in the remaining six months of the 2020 financial year.